Tag: Electrical safety

 • Switch off your electrical items when they are not in use.

-Early detection of potential electrical dangers
+Detection of potential electrical dangers in your home

 Early detection of potential electrical dangers in and around your home could potentially reduce serious risks issues.
 If you do notice an issue of something that you are not sure about, please call South Coast Electrical Solutions, we are located in Batemans Bay and operate in the areas from Batemans Bay to Moruya.